SURFnet/Stepup-Metadata/README.md

 # Stepup-Metadata

-It is composed of two PHP applications that:
+It is composed of two PHP applications
+	getJSONConnections
+	convertJSONToXML
+These two application could be run separately.

+## Functionning:

+### getJSONConnections
-	getJSONConnections: Download SAML entities from SURFconext resources registry API and save production IdPs metadata into a unique pretty-printed JSON file;
+* Download SAML entities from SURFconext resources registry API and save production IdPs metadata into a unique pretty-printed JSON file;

+### convertJSONToXML
-    convertJSONToXML: Reads the SAML entities JSON file,extracts relevant informations for metadata generation;
+* Reads the SAML entities JSON file,extracts relevant informations for metadata generation;
-    convertJSONToXML: Replaces all IdPs SSO endpoints with the Step Up IdP endpoint adding the hash value of the each IdP as a trailing string to that endpoint;
+* Replaces all IdPs SSO endpoints with the Step Up IdP endpoint adding the hash value of the each IdP as a trailing string to that endpoint;
    e.g.  "Location="https://suuas.surfconext.nl/authentication/idp/single-sign-on/key:default/80e917885da2dd2624b1408b6b69fa2a (final step-up IdP base URL not fixed);
-    convertJSONToXML: Outputs a unique unsigned SAML EntitiesDescriptor file.
+* Outputs a unique unsigned SAML EntitiesDescriptor file.

 The code uses/needs: